SalmanMohammadi/gym-etchasketch/README.md

 An open-ai gym env for etch-a-sketch.
+The idea behind this project was exploring pixel-level supervision for an agent which recreates images using an [Etch-A-Sketch](https://en.wikipedia.org/wiki/Etch_A_Sketch).
+I thought it would be interesting to see if an agent could learn purely based on e.g. the cross-entropy loss on the pixels of a predicted and ground-truth sketch.